markusa4/satsuma/README.md

 Compilation produces a binary *satsuma*.
 It accepts a DIMACS CNF formula as input, and outputs the formula with additional symmetry breaking constraints.
 You may consult `satsuma -h` for more options.

-There are also [release binaries](https://github.com/markusa4/satsuma/releases) available, as well as binaries of the [very latest version](https://github.com/markusa4/satsuma/actions/workflows/build.yml).

 ## Usage

 Let's say we have a CNF SAT instance `hole010.cnf`, for which we want to apply symmetry breaking.